-The official withdrawal forms and the request for refund forms may be obtained in the Office of Student Services.
+The official withdrawal forms may be obtained in the Office of Student Services.
 The refund of tuition and fees is rounded to the nearest dollar and is computed according to the student's last date of attendance.
-The \$25.00 late registration fee is nonrefundable.
 Student accident insurance and malpractice insurance are nonrefundable after the first day of the semester.